Tag Archive for: Accounting

 Time-Saving Accounting Automation

-Xendoo can sync with your bank, so every transaction is automatically entered into the bookkeeping system.
+xendoo can sync with your bank, so every transaction is automatically entered into the bookkeeping system.
 It saves many hours of work and avoids the risk of error when a human operator transcribes the numbers.

 Instead of spending lots of time at month-end trying to reconcile financial transactions in the general ledger, cash transactions have already been booked accurately.
 You no longer need to wait for bank statements or credit card statements.